 - 8. Enter the pro-rate factor for the month in which the conveyance occurred. - 9.
-Multiply the factor entered on line 7 by the amount of the benefit on line 6, in order to arrive at Grantor's prorated benefit.

-- 10. Subtract the Grantor's prorated benefit (line 8) from the Grantor's benefit as certified before this transfer (line 6), in order to arrive at the amount of the Grantee's additional tax.
+Multiply the factor entered on line 7 by the amount of the benefit on line 6, in order to arrive at Grantor's prorated benefit. - 10.
+Subtract the Grantor's prorated benefit (line 8) from the Grantor's benefit as certified before this transfer (line 6), in order to arrive at the amount of the Grantee's additional tax.
 This amount is also the amount of the reduction which will be reported to the Office of Policy and Management. - 11.
 Sign and date form. - 12.
-Enter Grantor's list number. - 13.
-Enter Grantee's name. - 14.
+Enter Grantor's list number.

+- 13. Enter Grantee's name. - 14.
 Enter Grantee's mailing address. - 15.
 Four (4) copies of each completed Form M-35G/M-36G are required. - 1.
 Assessor retains one copy for his/her records. - 2.
 Two copies are forwarded to the Tax Collector.
 One copy is retained for his/her records and one copy is forwarded to the Grantee who will assume the additional tax burden. - 3.
-Forward original to Office of Policy and Management.
+One copy is forwarded to the Office of Policy and Management along with reduction claim.